The Nursery at Lynch Hill School caters for 120 pupils who are split into two sessions.

 These are the areas of learning that we focus on in Nursery as they provide the fundamental base which learning in later years is built upon.
 When the children are secure in these first three areas of learning, we are able to introduce the four ‘specific’ areas of learning which are; literacy, mathematics, understanding the world, and expressive arts and design.

 As the Nursery curriculum is based on play, we are able to make the most of links between the prime and specific areas of learning and adopt a cross curricular approach.
+You can download the Spring term Nursery curriculum map here

 In Nursery, we evidence and assess each child’s progress regularly.
 Through observations, we compile a ‘learning journey’ for each child which shows their development throughout Nursery.
 This is passed on to our Reception team so that they are able to continue tracking progress and complete the learning journey.